eddyb/hackmd-notes/measureme-rdpmc.md

 Coming back to the `perf_event_open` + `mmap` + `asm("rdpmc")` examples we found, none of them were using a "serializing instruction", so that's another downside to add, on top of the synchronized loop.

-As Intel and AMD do not entirely agree on which instructions count as "fully serializing", we had to go with the clunkier `cpuid` (which both Intel and AMD list in their documentation), even if we experimentally saw that e.g. `lfence` has a similar noise-reducing effect on AMD Zen (an effect which is likely only enabled as part of mitigations for speculative execution vulnerabilities such as Spectre).
+As Intel and AMD do not entirely agree on which instructions count as "fully serializing", we had to go with the clunkier `cpuid` (which both Intel and AMD document as "fully serializing"), even if we experimentally saw that e.g. `lfence` has a similar noise-reducing effect on AMD Zen (an effect which is likely only enabled as part of mitigations for speculative execution vulnerabilities such as Spectre).
 This was before we developed the `summarize aggregate` tool, so we had limited insight into fine-grained noise, but the difference between serialized and unserialized was visible in the variance of per-query statistics, i.e. in the `summarize summarize --json` data.

+There are [news of a possible `serialize` instruction](https://www.phoronix.com/scan.php?page=news_item&px=Linux-SERIALIZE-Sync-Core) which does exactly what's needed, and no more, but it looks like using it would require CPU detection and dynamically picking it (which would also allow using `lfence`, where happens to also be fully serializing).

 Out of all the noise prevention measures we've taken, this one has the least impact, as there aren't that many instruction reordering opportunities just before the `rdpmc`, so it's more of a preventative measure, and we may end up relaxing it in the future.